doctest/doctest/doc/markdown/configuration.md

 ### **```DOCTEST_CONFIG_NO_EXCEPTIONS```**

-This will remove everything that uses exceptions from the framework - it is also auto detectable for some compilers (GCC, Clang) if exceptions are disabled with ```-fno-exceptions```.
-For MSVC ```_HAS_EXCEPTIONS``` cannot be used for auto detecting because it is defined in system headers instead of as a project define - and doctest will not include a header just for that.
+This will remove everything that uses exceptions from the framework - it is also auto detectable if exceptions are disabled for compilers (like with ```-fno-exceptions``` for GCC/Clang).

 What gets changed: